magento/merchdocs/src/cms/adobe-stock-save-preview.md

 An image preview is a watermarked version of an Adobe Stock asset.
 Image previews are free and are a good way to experiment with different images before you decide to [purchase a license][stock-license] for specific images and use them on your production stores.

-When you are ready to license an image, the [Enhanced Media Gallery]({% link cms/enhanced-media-gallery.md %}) provides a direct integration with Adobe Stock, making it easy to license the image directly from the gallery page.
+When you are ready to license an image, the new [Media Gallery]({% link cms/media-gallery.md %}) provides a direct integration with Adobe Stock, making it easy to license the image directly from the gallery page.

 ## Prerequisites